-Seniors housing, acute care and post-acute care properties in which the Company invests may not be readily adaptable to other uses.
+Seniors housing properties in which the Company invests may not be readily adaptable to other uses.

-Seniors housing, acute care and post-acute care properties in which the Company invests are specific-use properties that have limited alternative uses.
-Therefore, if the operations of any of the Company's properties in these sectors become unprofitable for the Company's tenant or operator or for the Company due to industry competition, a general deterioration of the applicable industry or otherwise, then the Company may have great difficulty re-leasing the property or developing an alternative use for the property and the liquidation value of the property may be substantially less than would be the case if the property were readily adaptable to other uses.
+Seniors housing properties in which the Company invests are specific-use properties that have limited alternative uses.
+Therefore, if the operations of any of the Company's properties become unprofitable for the Company's tenant or operator or for the Company due to industry competition, a general deterioration of the applicable industry or otherwise, then the Company may have great difficulty re-leasing the property or developing an alternative use for the property and the liquidation value of the property may be substantially less than would be the case if the property were readily adaptable to other uses.
 Should any of these events occur, the Company's income and cash available for distribution and the value of the Company's property portfolio could be reduced.